zarrarkhan/00Rzk_ScriptsMaster/README.md

-# rzk_ScriptsMaster
+# rJGCRI CHarts Maps Colors
-R scripts to create figures and maps
+R scripts to create figures and maps and color schemes